The Pandemic and Political Order

 Park’s supporters, mostly older conservatives roughly categorized as 50 and above, trust Park’s political lineage as a staunch anti-Communist standing tough against the North’s threatening gestures and reacted with rage at the court’s decision.
 They had witnessed South Korea’s miraculous economic transformation under the leadership of Park’s father, Park Chung-hee, and distrust younger citizens whom they view as politically naïve, unfamiliar with personal sacrifice on behalf of the nation, and dangerously willing to engage in cooperative inter-Korean relations.
 Some of Park’s supporters even responded to the court decision with violence, attacking the police and journalists outside the court.
 Others destroyed police vehicles, threatened suicide to demonstrate their loyalty to her, and claimed that North Korea was the mastermind behind the pro-impeachment protests to wreak social conflict and weaken South Korea.
-The eight members of the court, most of whom were appointed by Park or round-the-clock protection.”
+The eight members of the court, most of whom were appointed by Park or her conservative predecessor Lee Myung-bak, have received threats to their safety, forcing police and other security agents to provide the judges with the “highest level of round-the-clock protection.”